marijnh/Eloquent-JavaScript/04_data.md

 {{indexsee "dot character", "period character"}}
 {{index "[] (subscript)", "period character", "square brackets", "computed property"}}

-The two most common ways to access properties in JavaScript are with a dot and with square brackets.
-Both `value.x` and `value[x]` access a ((property)) on _value_—but not necessarily the same property.
+The two main ways to access properties in JavaScript are with a dot and with square brackets.
+Both `value.x` and `value[x]` access a ((property)) on `value`—but not necessarily the same property.
 The difference is in how `x` is interpreted.
-When using a dot, the word after the dot is the name of the property.
+When using a dot, the word after the dot is the literal name of the property.
 When using square brackets, the expression between the brackets is _evaluated_ to get the property name.
 Whereas `value.x` fetches the property of `value` named “x”, `value[x]` tries to evaluate the expression `x` and uses the result as the property name.

 So if you know that the property you are interested in is called “length”, you say `value.length`.
 If you want to extract the property named by the value held in the binding `i`, you say `value[i]`.
-Property names can be any string, an the dot notation only allows names that look like valid binding names, so if you want to access a property named “2” or “John Doe”, you must use square brackets:
+Property names can be any string, and the dot notation only allows names that look like valid binding names, so if you want to access a property named “2” or “John Doe”, you must use square brackets:
 `value[2]` or `value["John Doe"]`.